LoverOne/rsGen/README.md

       After the tool is used, you need to manually exit it.

 -listen  Enable port listening locally to receive shells that bounce back.Enable port listening locally
-         to receive a shell that bounces back, functioning the same as netcat (calling powercat.ps1).
+         to receive a shell that bounces back, functioning the same as netcat (call powercat.ps1).

 ```
 ![rsGen](https://raw.githubusercontent.com/FlyfishSec/rsGen/master/Usage/rsGen_Usage.gif "rsGen.gif")